How to Start a Career in Crime Scene Cleaning

 How to Get Started in a Crime Scene Cleaning Career

-Entering the field of forensic cleaning can feel daunting, but the right preparation can pave your path to success.
+Entering the field of forensic cleaning can feel daunting, but understanding the steps required to become a crime scene cleaner can pave your path to success.

 Enroll in crime scene cleanup training programs, which teach safe removal and disposal of biohazards.

-Learn to use Personal Protective Equipment (PPE) effectively, including hazmat suits.
+Learn to use Personal Protective Equipment (PPE) effectively, including a hazmat suit.

 Obtain certifications specific to biohazard cleanup, such as those offered by the American Bio Recovery Association (ABRA).